Can I Sue for Being Kicked Out of a Club, Neighborhood, or Online Group?

 - Real or perceived disability

 Most states have expanded this number of protected classes by enacting human rights acts.
-These acts also prohibit discrimination based upon your membership in the following classes:
+These acts also prohibit discrimination based on your membership in the following classes:

 - Sexual orientation